-When walking around any town you are sure to see lots of benches scattered around the place.
+When walking around any town you are sure to see lots of outdoor cedar bench scattered around the place.
 Now we say scattered, however, these benches will have been placed there strategically not only to help with the aesthetic appeal but also to provide visitors and residents with somewhere to rest or just do some people watching.
 Benches not only help with the appearance of a town or city centre but are also very functional.

 Is a bus stop really a piece of street furniture, you bet it is.
 Not only do they provide travellers with shelter from sun, rain, wind or snow but they also let people know where they need to go when catching a bus.
 While they are something we probably take for granted especially in big cities, bus shelters perform an important function in any town.

 Bollards are an important type of street furniture.
 They serve as a barrier between vehicles and pedestrians, and they can also be used to mark the edge of a pavement or parking area.
 Bollards are often used in conjunction with other types of street furniture, such as benches, bus stops, and bike racks.
 They can enhance public spaces by helping to keep pedestrians safe and by providing a visual cue to help people navigate the area.
 Bollards can also be decorative, and they can be made from a variety of materials, such as metal, wood, or plastic.